desmarais-lab/NetworkInference/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs or WARNINGs
+There were no ERRORs, WARNINGs or NOTEs

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Fridolin Linder <fridolin.linder@gmail.com>’

-Possibly mis-spelled words in DESCRIPTION:
-  Krause (9:98)
-  Leskovec (9:84)
-  netinf (9:49)

-The spelling is correct, these are all names.

 ## Downstream dependencies
 There are currently no downstream dependencies